-Building 5~60 years
+Building 5 ∼ 60 years

-Furniture and fixtures 3 ∼ 8 years
+Machinery and equipment 3 ∼ 8 years

 Transportation equipment 3 ∼ 7 years

 Miscellaneous equipment 3 ∼ 15 years

 An item of property and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset is included in profit or loss.